temporalio/samples-java/core/src/main/java/io/temporal/samples/taskinteraction/README.md

 - The main workflow [WorkflowWithTasks](./WorkflowWithTasks.java) have an activity (or local activity) that send the request to an external service.
 The _external service_, for this example, is another workflow ([WorkflowTaskManager](WorkflowTaskManager.java)), that takes care of the task life-cicle.
-- The main workflow waits, with `Workflow.await`, to receive a Signal.
+- The main workflow waits to receive a Signal.
 - The _external service_ signal back the main
 workflow to unblock it.